mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 ### Using hooks inside a renderer

-The `renderCell` property is a function returning a React node, not a React component.
+The `renderCell` property is a function that returns a React node, not a React component.

 If you want to use React hooks inside your renderer, you should wrap them inside a component.